In the News

 Selected Instructional Technology Bites

-Timeline JS: Here is a blog post about using Timeline JS in the classroom, with samples and information related to the timeline-building tool.
+Timeline JS: Post about using Timeline JS in the classroom, with samples and information related to the timeline-building tool.

 Using iMovie in the classroom for critical analysis (coming soon)